jerboaa/openjdk-jeps/JEP-493-jlink.md

     Providers:
       java.base provides java.nio.file.spi.FileSystemProvider used by java.base
-      java.base provides java.util.random.RandomGenerator used by java.base

-In the above example, module `foo` is being taken from `foo.jmod` and `java.base` from the current run-time image.
-Note that if the `java.base` module is being found on the module path, the JMOD of `java.base` from that module path will be preferred over the current run-time image's `java.base`.
+In the above example, module `foo` is being taken from JMOD file `foo.jmod` and `java.base` from the current run-time image.

 ### Not enabled by default